Seda145/MeloNade/README.md

 ![afbeelding](https://github.com/Seda145/MeloNade/assets/30213433/7329294d-ee3b-4b6a-9523-5322ecfab82e)

+5. Connect your instrument if you haven't yet.
+The common way to connect your music instrument is through the Line-In port on your pc.
+This port is similar to the microphone port with less noise and a better signal tolerance.
+If the signal from your instrument is not loud enough you can use a pre-amp pedal between your istrument and the Line-In port.
+I personally use a "tc electronic Spark Booster" pedal to boost the signal, which greatly improves how well your accuracy is detected by this app.
+Ensure that the Line-In input level is set high enough.

-5. Give permission for access to your microphone.
-The "microphone" can be a connected music instrument, or if you wish use the windows "stereo mix" device to use system audio output as input data.
+6. Give permission for access to your microphone, so your connected music instrument will be detected.

 ![afbeelding](https://github.com/Seda145/MeloNade/assets/30213433/a56f15f4-3a7d-43a3-940c-196532e02a71)

-6. The music will play, Notes are automatically generated on a fretboard for your selected tuning.
+7. The music will play, Notes are automatically generated on a fretboard for your selected tuning.
 You can play at the correct timing (midi), which will increase or decrease your score.

 ![afbeelding](https://github.com/Seda145/MeloNade/assets/30213433/1ee7aa41-897a-45d8-a1db-11d4215e75ad)